Tweak7

 Tweak7 (previously TweakVista) is a software tool for Windows Vista and Windows 7 that allows modification of various OS-specific functions, most notably the settings surrounding the Desktop Window Manager, User Account Control and startup programs.
 A beta version became available in July 2005, with a complete overhaul in June 2007.
 A Windows 7 version was released in October 2009.

 The program offers changes on two levels - a first level for non-technical users with descriptions in "plain language", and a second level for power users.
 It was recommended by Personal Computer World as "a very useful tool that doesn’t require advanced knowledge."
+ExtremeTech called it "the mother of all control panels", praising its "ability to dig up useful and obscure information", but criticising "a lack of help for problems uncovered".

-Tweak7 is developed by Stardock and distributed as part of their Object Desktop suite.
-It is co-distributed by Advanced PC Media.
+Tweak7 was developed by Stardock and distributed as part of their Object Desktop suite.
+It was co-distributed by Advanced PC Media (Steve Sinchak), which held a trademark on the term TweakVista.